python/cpython/Doc/c-api/string.rst

 called with a non-string parameter.

 .. note::

    These functions have been renamed to PyBytes_* in Python 3.x.
-The PyBytes names are also available in 2.6.
+Unless otherwise noted, the PyBytes functions available in 3.x are aliased to their PyString_* equivalents to help porting.

 .. index:: object: string